-City cruises operate on a hop-on, hop-off basis and run from Westminster, Waterloo, Tower and Greenwich Piers with commentary along the way.
-The River Red Rover ticket allows unlimited one-day cruising, there's also the Rail and River Rover ticket allowing unlimited one-day travel by river and on the DLR and single or return tickets are available for shorter journeys.
+City Cruises operate on a hop-on, hop-off basis and run from Westminster, Waterloo, Tower and Greenwich Piers with commentary along the way.
+The River Red Rover ticket allows unlimited one-day cruising; there's also the Rail and River Rover ticket allowing unlimited one-day travel by river and on the DLR.
+Single or return tickets are available for shorter journeys, too.
 The London Showboat is an evening dinner and dance cruise running from Westminster Pier.
 Afternoon tea and lunch cruises are another popular option during peak periods.

-The slick RIB (ridged inflatable boat) operation offers a thrilling, high-speed ride on the Thames.
-You can book by phone or online or turn up at London Eye Millennium Pier on spec.
+This slick RIB (ridged inflatable boat) operation offers a thrilling, high-speed ride on the Thames.
+You can book by phone or online, or just turn up at London Eye Millennium Pier on spec.
 Arrive 20 minutes before the off to be kitted out with a waterproof jacket, a life jacket and goggle-style visors (fun in itself).
-The trip starts calmly enough and the guide tends to keep kids and adults entertained with fun facts and celebrity stories.
+The trip starts calmly enough and the guide will keep kids and adults entertained with fun facts and celebrity stories.
 But once the boat passes Wapping, it’s pedal to the floor all the way to Canary Wharf.

 Running every 40 minutes, the boat service connecting London’s two Tate galleries, Tate Modern and Tate Britain, takes you through the heart of London, with plenty to see on both banks (head to the outdoor deck at the back of the boat for the best views).
 The catamaran service boasts specially commissioned exterior and interior designs by artist Damien Hirst, but there’s no commentary, so take a map.

-River Bus services operating daily between Royal Arsenal Woolwich in the East and St George Wharf Vauxhall in the West.
+River bus services running daily between Royal Arsenal Woolwich in the east and St George Wharf Vauxhall in the west.
 A daily commuter service operates every 20 minutes calling at all major central London piers.
 On event nights at The O2, the River Bus Express operates a fast direct shuttle service from London Eye (Waterloo), London Bridge and Canary Wharf with optional champagne upgrades.
 There’s no tour guide on board, but you can download a free app for an audio commentary.

 Hurtling about the Thames in a RIB (rigid inflatable boat) at 30 knots (roughly 35mph) is the closest thing we’ve got to a white-knuckle ride in central London.
 It takes just under 40 minutes to travel from Westminster to Tower Bridge.
-Then the turbo engines kick in and you’re off, bumping about in the open water between Tower Bridge and Canary Wharf, turning in terrifyingly tight figures of eight.
+Then the turbo engines kick in and you’re off, bumping about on the open water between Tower Bridge and Canary Wharf, turning in terrifyingly tight figures of eight.
 It’s the quickest, most thrilling way to travel the Thames.